mvadari/playground/README.md

 ### Building Transactions

+1. **Select Network** - Choose Mainnet, Testnet, or Devnet from the network selector
+2. **Add Accounts** (Optional) - Add XRPL accounts for testing
-1. **Start with a Transaction Type** - Drag a transaction type block (e.g., Payment, TrustSet) from the palette to the workspace
+3. **Choose Transaction Type** - Use the search box to find and drag a transaction type to the workspace
-2. **Add Fields** - Drag field blocks from the categorized sections in the palette
+4. **Add Fields** - Only relevant fields for your transaction type will be shown.
+Drag them to the workspace
-3. **Fill in Values** - Click on fields in the workspace to enter values
+5. **Fill in Values** - Click on fields in the workspace to enter values
-4. **View JSON** - See the generated JSON in real-time on the right panel
+6. **View JSON** - See the generated JSON in real-time on the right panel
-5. **Export** - Copy to clipboard or download the JSON
+7. **Submit or Export** - Submit to XRPL network or copy/download the JSON

 ### Example Transactions